jreisinger/docs/data/notes/varia/terms.md

 * an optional Linux kernel feature that allows for finer tracking of a process hierarchy
 * used by `systemd`

+## cloud native

+Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds….
+These techniques enable loosely coupled systems that are resilient, manageable, and observable.
+Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

+-- Cloud Native Computing Foundation, CNCF Cloud Native Definition v1.0

 ## concurrency

 * managing a lot of things at once